ska-telescope/skampi/docs/src/testing.rst

 Mid and SKA Low) produced from SKAMPI.

 .. attention::
-    **Any purported capability, feature or characteristic claimed to exist on the deliverable artifacts must be "backed up" by objective tests passing when executed on the artifacts**
+    **Any purported capability, feature or characteristic, claimed to exist on the deliverable artifacts must be "backed up" by objective tests passing when executed on the artifacts**

-Therefore the primary aim of tests on SKAMPI is to **describe** the current characteristics for artifacts delivered from a particular version of SKAMPI.
+Therefore the primary aim of tests on SKAMPI is to **describe** the current characteristics of the artifacts delivered from a particular version of SKAMPI.

 SKAMPI should be seen as a testing facility where the final stage of developed software is run before delivery and